kgersen/allegice/ICE/ReadMe.txt

 	* fix duplication bug for hulls (ships)
 NEW IN 3.45
-	* supports now Allegiance 1.2 registry (and only that)
+	* supports now Allegiance 1.2 registry (and only that) NEW IN 3.46
+    * project moved to github
+    * gitignore
+	* vista+ file dialog
 Known bugs:
 	when in sorting mode, launched parts (mines,missiles,probes and drones) are not shown.